JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 ***

-Anyway, Todd dragged me back to his office and started rambling incoherently about losing a Word document on hard drive and how he spent days writing and now he had nothing and maybe it was a sudden Word crash or something else and could I help him and he knew that if a file was deleted the data might still be on the hard disk and blah, blah, blah, blah, blah, blah, blah…
+Anyway, Todd dragged me back to his office and started rambling incoherently about losing a Word document on his hard drive and how he spent days writing and was one dadline and now he had nothing and maybe it was a sudden Word crash or something else and could I help him and he knew that if a file was deleted the data might still be on the hard disk and blah, blah, blah, blah, blah, blah, blah…

 I nodded and waited for a pause in his rambling and then said, “Let me sit down and look.”